Document Management Pain Points and Challenges

 Searching for documents take up a surprising amount of time for knowledge workers.
 The loss in time and productivity trying to find the document you are looking for is a huge cost to organization.

-In today’s competative environment, access to documents should be immediate.
+In today’s competitive environment, access to documents should be immediate.
 You need a system that allows users to quickly find the right information based on content and meta searches.
 Visit Document Management Facts and Figures to get a feel for how much is lost due to inefficiencies in searching for documents.

 • I need access to my documents when I am on the road.